mr-nart/Kingmaker/Quests/Meetings Galore.md

 - No Shrines, Temples, or Cathedrals for other Faiths may be built prior to a Shrine, Temple, or Cathedral of Gorum being built. (non-negotiable)
 - The Church of Gorum may appoint a candidate of its choice to the General or Ruler Leadership role. (non-negotiable)

-## Church of Cayden Cailean
+## Church of Shelyn
-Acceptance Deadline: The end of the week.

 **Offer**:
-- 1 Luxury Commodity on the Kingdom's first turn.
+- 5 RP and 2 Luxury Commodities on the Kingdom's first turn.
-- The Kingdom receives a +1 circumstance bonus on Celebrate Holiday checks.
-- The DC increase to Celebrate Holiday for having used Celebrate Holiday on the previous turn is reduced from 4 to 2.
-- The Church of Cayden Cailean will build a free Orphanage within the Kingdom's first 6 Months, on whatever turn the Kingdom chooses.
+- 3 RP and 1 Luxury Commodity the turn after any of these occur:
+	- The Kingdom's first success on a Create a Masterpiece roll.
+	- The Kingdom's first critical success on a Create a Masterpiece roll.
+	- The Capital builds its first festival Hall.
-- After the Capital builds its first Brewery, the Church of Cayden Cailean will build a free Shrine to Cayden in the same block on the following turn.
+	- The Capital builds its first Shrine to Shelyn.
-- After the Capital builds its 3rd Brewery, the Church of Cayden Cailean will build a free Popular Tavern in the same block as one of them on the following turn.
-- After the Capital has built a combination of at least 7 total Breweries, Inns, and Taverns and the Kingdom is at least 9th level, the Church of Cayden Cailean will upgrade one Popular Tavern to a Luxury Tavern for free on whatever subsequent turn the Kingdom chooses.
+	- The Capital builds its first Temple of Shelyn.
+	- The Capital builds its first Cathedral of Shelyn.
+- Every Crystalhue in which the Kingdom had at least one successful Create a Masterpiece roll during the previous year.

 Terms:
-- The Kingdom cannot be Evil or Lawful. (negotiable, the Church will settle for just non-Evil)
+- The Kingdom cannot be Evil.
-- The Kingdom must be Trained in Folklore. (non-negotiable)
+- The Kingdom must be Trained in Arts and Folklore.
-- Worship of Cayden Cailean must be allowed in the Kingdom. (non-negotiable)
+- Worship of Shelyn must be allowed in the Kingdom.
+- If the Kingdom has official religions, Shelyn must be among them.
+- Worship of Rovagug must be Outlawed.
-- The Kingdom must Celebrate Ascension Day, First Brewing, and Merrymead as Holidays. (non-negotiable)
+- The Kingdom must celebrate Crystalhue as a Holiday.
-- The Kingdom must Celebrate at least 3 other days as Holidays each year, and arrange it so that there is at least one Holiday every season (Every 3 turns). (negotiable)
-- The Capital must build a Brewery within the first year. (negotiable, but only in terms of the timeframe)
+- The Capital will build a Festival Hall and Shrine to Shelyn when able.

-## Church of Erastil
+## Group of Interested Businessmen
 **Offer**:
-- 5 RP, 1 Food Commodity, and 1 Lumber Commodity on the Kingdom's first turn.
-- The Capital starts with either a free Granary or free Shrine to Erastil (Kingdom's choice).
-- The Kingdom gets a +1 circumstance bonus to Gather Livestock and Harvest Crops.
-- The DC to Establish Farmland on Hills terrain is reduced by 2.

-Terms:
-- The Kingdom cannot be Chaotic or Evil.
-Worship of Erastil must be allowed in the Kingdom.
-- If the Kingdom has official religions, Erastil must be among them.
-- The Kingdom must be Trained in Agriculture and Wilderness.
-- The Kingdom must celebrate Planting Week, Archer's Day, and Harvest Feast as Holidays.
-- Each Settlement must build either a Park or Sacred Grove prior to growing into a City.

-**Special Offer**:
-- The Church of Erastil will send the Kingdom 10 RP 2 turns after the Temple of the Elk is restored.
-- If the Kingdom builds a settlement in that hex, the Church of Erastil will upgrade the Temple of the Elk into a Temple for free on the 1 year anniversary of that settlement being founded.
-(Ignoring all requirements)

-Special Terms:
-- The Kingdom will restore the Temple of the Elk within 6 months of claiming its hex. (negotiable but only on the timeframe)

-## Church of Abadar
-**Lesser Offer**:
-- 5 RP and 2 Luxury Commodities on the Kingdom's first turn.
-- The Kingdom receives a +1 Circumstance Bonus on Capital Investment checks and Collect Taxes checks.
-- The Church of Abadar will build a free Bank in the Capital within 6 months of the Capital becoming a City.

-Lesser Terms:
-- The Kingdom must be Trained in Trade. (non-negotiable)
-- The Kingdom must not be Chaotic. (non-negotiable)
-- Worship of Abadar must be allowed in the Kingdom.
-If the Kingdom has official religions, Abadar must be among them. (non-negotiable)
-- The Capital must build a Shrine to Abadar within 1 Year of growing into a Town. (negotiable, but only in terms of the timeframe)

-**Mid Offer**: As Lesser but in addition:
-- 5 Additional RP on the Kingdom's first turn.
-- The Kingdom receives a +1 Circumstance Bonus on ALL Trade checks.
-- When the Kingdom rolls a Critical Failure on a Capital Investment or Collect Taxes check it receives a Failure Instead.
-- Each settlement with a Marketplace and a Shrine/Temple/Cathedral to Abadar considers its level as 1 higher when determining the potential jobs that can be found there and what sort of items might be commonly available.
-This stacks with all other effects that increase the effective level limit.

-Mid Terms: As Lesser but in addition:
-- The Kingdom must be Trained in Folklore. (non-negotiable)
-- The Kingdom must collect taxes at least yearly. (non-negotiable)
-- The Kingdom must celebrate Market's Door, Taxfest, and Vault Day as Holidays. (negotiable)
-- Each Settlement must build a Shrine to Abadar within 1 Year of growing into a Town. (negotiable, but only in terms of the timeframe)
-- The Capital must build a Marketplace and a Temple to Abadar within 3 Years of growing into a City. (negotiable, but only in terms of the timeframe)
-- No Shrine or Temples for other Faiths may be built prior to a Shrine or Temple of Abadar being built. (negotiable)

-**Greater Offer**: As Mid, but in addition:
-- 5 Additional RP on the Kingdom's first turn.
-- The Kingdom receives a +2 Circumstance Bonus on ALL Trade checks instead of +1.
-- When the Kingdom makes a Capital investment or Collect Taxes check, the result is increased one degree of success.
-(This replaces the Main Offer's effect on Capital Investment and Collect Taxes)
-- The Church of Abadar will build a free Mint in the Capital within 6 months of the Capital becoming eligible to build one.
-- Each settlement with a Marketplace and a Shrine/Temple/Cathedral to Abadar considers its level as 2 higher when determining the potential jobs that can be found there and what sort of items might be commonly available.
-This stacks with all other effects that increase the effective level limit.

-Greater Terms: As Mid, but in addition:
-- The Kingdom must be Lawful. (non-negotiable)
-- The Kingdom must collect taxes at least quarterly (Every 3 turns). (negotiable)
-- Abadar must be the only Official State Religion, though other faiths need not be illegal (negotiable)
-- Each Settlement must build a Marketplace and a Temple to Abadar within 3 Years of growing into a City. (negotiable, but only in terms of the timeframe)
-- The Capital must build a Cathedral to Abadar within 3 Years of being eligible to build one. (negotiable, but only in terms of the timeframe)
-- No Cathedrals for other Faiths may be built prior to a Cathedral of Abadar being built. (non-negotiable)
-- One of the Magister, Treasurer, or Viceroy Leadership Roles must be filled by a High Priest of Abadar in good standing with the Church. (non-negotiable)

-## Group of Interested Businessmen
-> [!tldr|bg-c-gray]- Only Garrett knows of this offer
-> **Offer**:
-> - Each party member receives one permanent magic item of 8th level or lower or their choice.
+- Each party member receives one permanent magic item of 8th level or lower or their choice.
-> - The Thieves Guild will build a free Thieves Guild in the Capital within the first year after growing into a town, on a turn of the GM's choosing.
+- The Thieves Guild will build a free Thieves Guild in the Capital within the first year after growing into a town, on a turn of the GM's choosing.
-> - The Thieves Guild will build a free Illicit Market in the Capital within the first year after growing into a city, on a turn of the GM's choosing.
+- The Thieves Guild will build a free Illicit Market in the Capital within the first year after growing into a city, on a turn of the GM's choosing.
-> - Civic Actions used to build Thieves' Guilds and Illicit Markets do not count towards the normal limit of 1 Civic action per turn per Settlement.
+- Civic Actions used to build Thieves' Guilds and Illicit Markets do not count towards the normal limit of 1 Civic action per turn per Settlement.
-> - Thieves Guilds and Illicit Markets may be built at a 40% discount on RP.
+- Thieves Guilds and Illicit Markets may be built at a 40% discount on RP.
 (15 for Thieves Guilds and 30 for Illicit Markets)
-> - The Kingdom receives a +1 circumstance bonus to ALL Intrigue checks.
+- The Kingdom receives a +1 circumstance bonus to ALL Intrigue checks.
-> - All Tap Treasury checks have their success increased by one degree of success.
+- All Tap Treasury checks have their success increased by one degree of success.
 In addition, after 6 Kingdom turns have passed without using Tap Treasury the penalty to Tap Treasury is reset as if you had used Capital investment to repay the funds.

->
-> Terms:
+Terms:
-> - The Kingdom must be trained in Intrigue. (non-negotiable)
+- The Kingdom must be trained in Intrigue. (non-negotiable)
-> - The Kingdom must allow the Thieves' Guild to operate in the Kingdom. (non-negotiable)
+- The Kingdom must allow the Thieves' Guild to operate in the Kingdom. (non-negotiable)
-> - The Kingdom starts with 1 Crime and its Crime can never go below +1. (non-negotiable)
+- The Kingdom starts with 1 Crime and its Crime can never go below +1. (non-negotiable)
-> - +1 Crime each time a Village grows into a Town, +2 Crime each time a Town grows into a City, and +4 Crime each time a City grows into a Metropolis or a new Urban Grid is added to an existing Settlement. (non-negotiable)
+- +1 Crime each time a Village grows into a Town, +2 Crime each time a Town grows into a City, and +4 Crime each time a City grows into a Metropolis or a new Urban Grid is added to an existing Settlement. (non-negotiable)
-> - The Kingdom must build a Thieves Guild in each new settlement within 1 year of that settlement becoming a City. (non-negotiable)
+- The Kingdom must build a Thieves Guild in each new settlement within 1 year of that settlement becoming a City. (non-negotiable)

 # Relevant Sessions
 ```dataview